Montrezl Harrell helps Wizards beat Celtics, 116-107

 Spencer Dinwiddie added 22 points, and Bradley Beal had 17 for the Wizards.
 They have opened the season 3-1.

 Jayson Tatum had 23 points for Boston, Dennis Schroder added 22, and Robert Williams III had 13 points and 11 rebounds.
-The Celtics has won back-to-back road games.
+The Celtics had won back-to-back road games.

 Washington center Daniel Gafford had to be helped off the court and was brought straight to the locker room midway into the second quarter and didn’t return.
-The team he had a right quadriceps contusion.
+The team said he had a right quadriceps contusion, and coach Wes Unseld Jr. didn’t have any update after the game.

 The 6-foot-10 Gafford collided with Boston forward Jaylen Brown and went to the floor, grabbing his right leg just out of bounds across from Boston’s bench.
 Brown immediately grabbed his right knee but stayed in the game.